phueb/GroundedLang/README.md

 ### Semantic Roles

 Semantic roles are not explicitly defined, but are implicit in the definitions of verbs and their possible arguments.

+## Compatibility

+Developed on Ubuntu 18.04 and Python 3.7